sharmadeepak29/ex_banking/README.md

 # ExBanking
-Simple banking application using Elixir/OTP with the features of creating users, deposits, withdrawals, get balances and send money.
+Banking application using Elixir/OTP with the features of creating users, deposits, withdrawals, get balances and send money.

 ## Getting Started